Beyond the Gates of Splendor Parent Guide

-Why is Beyond the Gates of Splendor is rated PG-13 for some violent content and thematic elements
+Why is Beyond the Gates of Splendor rated PG-13?
+Beyond the Gates of Splendor is rated PG-13 by the MPAA for some violent content and thematic elements

 This is a powerful and moving story with an overall feeling of faith and hope, but families should be cautious about showing it to young viewers.
 Murder and death are verbally described in some detail, although there are very few visual depictions or re-enactments.
 Archival photographs of the slain men are included.
 While these are not gory, the brutality involved is implied from comments about the difficulty of identifying the remains.
 Although not sexual in any way, the native people wear little (if any) clothing, and some of the American children discuss their experiences with this cultural difference.

 What do you think enabled Elizabeth and Rachel to forgive those who had killed their family members?
 Could you have done the same?
 How did their example change the lives of the Waodani?
 How did living with the Waodani change the missionaries?

 Why was it impossible for the missionaries to bring only religion to this primitive people?
 How have the cultural influences changed the Waodani?
 What do you feel have been the gains and losses for this ancient people?
 What do you think would have happened to the Waodani if the missionaries had not contacted them?

 What decision did the missionary men make about taking arms with them when they attempted to contact the Waodani?
 How did that choice reflect their faith and conviction to their cause?
 Had they made a different decision, how might that have affected the outcome of this remarkable story?

 The most recent home video release of Beyond the Gates of Splendor movie is October 3, 2005.
 Here are some details…